gmdjunaid/robust-news-classification/notes.md

 - [x] **Restructure repository into final `data/`, `src/`, and `notebooks/` layout**
   - **Status**: Completed.
 All scripts moved to `src/`, training data to `data/training/`, test data to `data/test/`, and created `notebooks/` directory.
 Updated file paths in all scripts and `.gitignore`.
 - [x] **Create `08_main_experiments.ipynb` to tie together all experiments**
   - **Status**: Completed.
-Created comprehensive notebook in `notebooks/08_main_experiments.ipynb` that integrates all components: preprocessing, data splitting (random and topic-holdout), baseline models (TF-IDF + LogReg/SVM), advanced models (embeddings, transformers), evaluation with Macro-F1/ROC-AUC/PR-AUC, and cross-dataset transfer evaluation.
+Created comprehensive notebook in `notebooks/08_main_experiments.ipynb` that integrates all components: preprocessing, data splitting (random and topic-holdout), baseline models (TF-IDF + LogReg/SVM), advanced models (embeddings), evaluation with Macro-F1/ROC-AUC/PR-AUC, and cross-dataset transfer evaluation.
+Transformer components were removed in a later session due to training time constraints.

 ### Data organization so far